harshkhandeparkar/gpujs-real-renderer/README.md

 - `brushColor` (*array*): The color of the brush in the corm `[red, green, blue]` where each of `red`, `green` and `blue` are between 0 and 1.
 - `eraserSize` (*number*): Size of the eraser.
-- `mode` ('paint' | 'erase'): The current mode of the board.
-This mode can be set in the options or using the `changeMode` method.
+- `tool` ('brush' | 'erase'): The current tool used on the board.
+This tool can be set in the options or using the `changeTool` method.

 ##### Options
 Since this is a child class of `RealRenderer`, all the options of `RealRender` are applicable here as well.